Countly/countly-sdk-android/README.md

 **Note:** Make sure you use App Key (found under Management -> Applications) and not API Key.
 Entering API Key will not work.

 ###3.
 Countly Push Notifications

+**Important note:** In order to use Countly Push Notifications, you must use `messaging` branch of countly-server repository and `messaging` branch of countly-sdk-android repository.

 Countly can send messages to your users too!
 To enable it, go to Google API Console and turn GCM on for your app.
 Then, instead of `ly.count:sdk-android:+` dependency or `sdk-android-14.11.jar`, use `ly.count:sdk-android-messaging:+` and `sdk-android-messaging-14.11.jar` respectively.
 Additionally, you'll need to enable GCM itself (see `countly-android-example-messaging` folder for example app built with Android Studio):

 **Add extra lines in `AndroidManifest.xml`**